Need better coverage? Learn how to switch car insurance today.

 Knowing how the industry operates can help you in your search for a better deal.
 The following are some things that your insurer won’t necessarily tell you, but that are useful to know.

-- Insurers share information amongst themselves, so don’t lie about your claims history or driving record.
+- They know if you lie on an application.
+Insurers share information among themselves, so don’t lie about your claims history or driving record.

-- Insurers calculate the replacement value of your car based on the cheapest quote they can find, so you might find different valuations from different insurers.
+- Your car value’s not based on its actual value.
+Insurers calculate the replacement value of your car based on the cheapest quote they can find, so you might find different valuations from different insurers.
 If you are unhappy with your insurer’s valuation, get quotes from 3 different dealers yourself and submit them to your insurer.

-- Personal items such as stereo systems aren’t usually covered by your car insurance.
+- Your car’s covered but its contents aren’t always covered.
+Personal items such as stereo systems aren’t usually covered by your car insurance.
 If stolen or damaged, try claiming them on your house and contents insurance instead.

-- To attract new customers, many insurers offer them better deals than their current customers are getting.
+- Loyalty isn’t always rewarded.
+To attract new customers, many insurers offer them better deals than their current customers are getting.
 To find out if that’s the case with your insurer, apply for a quote online as a new customer and compare it with what you are currently paying.

-- Most insurance renewal statements do not list last year’s premium amount, so make sure you look at your last renewal and compare what you were paying then with what it is asking for now.
-Once you do, you might be surprised to find that your car insurance premiums have been going up without you realising.
+- Your premiums could go up for no reason.
+Most insurance renewal statements do not list last year’s premium amount, so make sure you look at your last renewal and compare what you were paying then with what it is asking for now.
+Once you do, you might be surprised to find that your car insurance premiums have been going up without you realizing.

 How do I cancel my current policy?